aleksvidak/NlpTags/README.md

 3. Elimination of lemmas that would affect negativelly the final outcome, but empirically don't have value as keywords:
   * Top 5% and bottom 5% words ordered by frequency in the given text or
   * Most common english words (stopwords),
-4. Creation of graph where lemmas represent nodes and numbers of immediate bigrams in text represent graph edges,
+4. Creation of graph where lemmas represent nodes and number of immediate bigrams in text represents graph edge between two bigram lemmas,
 5. Scoring the graph based on one of the given centrality measures,
 6. Returning the scored lemmas in JSON format.